28 Free things to do in Hilton Head, SC & Budget Tips

 To have some fun during your visit to Hilton Head, consider golfing at Pirate’s Island Adventure Golf, which is fun for all ages.

-One round is $15 for adults and $11 for children, but you automatically get a free game if you get a hole in one.
+One round is $15 for adults and $11 for children, but you automatically get a free game if you get a hole-in-one.

 Go on a Paddleboard Tour